 In terms of best uses, the shoe lines up nicely for ambitious day hikes, short trail runs, and ultralight backpacking.
 But like the original MQM Flex, we found that comfort degraded if we were carrying a heavy pack or if the terrain was particularly technical and rocky.
 It doesn’t absorb impacts as well as a more cushioned design, which can lead to foot soreness as the miles add up.
 In the end, the MQM Flex 2 can’t match the outright comfort of alternatives like Salomon’s X Raise or X Ultra 3, Danner’s Trail 2650, or Merrell’s own Moab 2, but it’s sufficient for moderate trails and when hauling light loads.

 On our scale, a men’s size 9 of the non-waterproof model weighed in at 1 pound 7.7 ounces, which is exactly the same as the first-generation (the listed weight is 1 lb.
 9 oz.).
-Stepping up to the waterproof GTX model, which we also tested, bumps the weight slightly to 1 pound 8.5 ounces (again for a men’s size 9).
-Stacked up to the competition, our top-rated hiking shoe this year, the Salomon X Ultra 3, gets you a jump in comfort, support, and traction for only 1 ounce more per shoe.
-You can shave weight with many newer fast-and-light hikers, including Salomon’s X Raise (1 lb.
-5.5 oz.), and the MQM Flex is also heavier than hiking-ready trail runners like the Altra Lone Peak 4.5 (1 lb.
-5 oz.) and Hoka One One Speedgoat 4 (1 lb.
+And the waterproof GTX version came in at 1 pound 8.5 ounces (again for a men’s size 9).
+Stacked up to the competition, the shoe undercuts Salomon's popular X Ultra 3 by about an ounce per shoe, but the Salomon gets you a jump in comfort, support, and traction.
+On the fast-and-light end of the spectrum, you can shave a bit of weight with Salomon’s X Raise (1 lb.
+5.5 oz.) or a pair of hiking-ready trail runners like the Altra Lone Peak 5 (1 lb.
+6.2 oz.) and Hoka One One Speedgoat 4 (1 lb.
 5.6 oz.).
-In the end, while the MQM never felt truly heavy on my feet—even while trail running—it’s also not an ultralight standout.
+Taken together, the MQM isn’t an ultralight standout, but it’s undoubtedly light and easy to manage on the trail.

 The original MQM Flex was a letdown in traction—its tread was too shallow and we found it surprisingly slippery on rock—but Merrell gave the second-generation shoe a big upgrade.
 Most notably, the outsole now has substantial lugs that bite into dirt and mud very effectively, an aggressive shape the holds nicely on steep slopes (both while climbing and descending), and the rubber itself is tacky and is easy to trust on rock.
 All in all, it’s an improvement almost across the board, although the thicker tread doesn’t feel as natural while running (it tilts more to the hiking end of the spectrum, which should be fine for most folks).